Lawyers looking over documents

 Legal Structures and Agreements

-The legal structure of a business significantly impacts the succession plan, as share transfers in a company have different legal and tax implications.
+The legal structure of a business significantly impacts the succession plan in business, as share transfers in a company have different legal and tax implications.

 Buy-Sell Agreements